RoboticsHardwareSolutions/BMPLC_Quick_Project/README.md

    - `RHS_LOG_I(TAG, "message")` - Logs an informational message.
    - `rhs_delay(ms)` - Delays the execution for a specified number of milliseconds.
    - `rhs_mutex`, `rhs_semaphore`, `rhs_queue` etc. - Use these for synchronization and communication between tasks.
 See the [RHS core documentation](/thirdparty/rhs/README.md) for more details on these tools.
-5. Now you can build the project, run your new application on the RPLC hardware and see it in action by using in RTT `top` command.
+5. Now you can build the project, run your new application on the BMPLC hardware and see it in action by using in RTT `top` command.

 ### Creating tests
 To create tests for your application, you can follow these steps: